 Activities to Book in Advance

-• Sumo Tournaments: Tournaments are held seasonally, tickets sell out quickly and are notoriously hard to get hold of.
+- Sumo Tournaments: Tournaments are held seasonally, tickets sell out quickly and are notoriously hard to get hold of.
+You can also watch sumo training, which is a great alternative.

 Additional Tokyo Experiences that don’t need booking

-• Tsukiji Outer Market: Although the inner wholesale market has relocated, the outer fish market is still buzzing.
-Sample fresh sushi, sashimi, tamagoyaki, and other street food, or pick up Japanese culinary tools and tea.
-This is an area to consider taking cash with you
+- Tsukiji Outer Market: Although the inner wholesale market relocated to Toyosu (where the newer Toyosu Senkyaku Banrai complex opened in 2024), the outer market at Tsukiji is still going strong.
+Sample fresh sushi, sashimi, tamagoyaki, and other street food, or pick up Japanese kitchen tools and tea.
+Worth taking cash.

 Great Day Trips from Tokyo

-If you have longer in the city, Tokyo’s excellent public transport system and links to the wider JR network, makes it easy to explore some amazing places nearby.
-Here are five options that I highly recommend considering!
+If you have longer in the city, Tokyo’s excellent public transport and links to the wider JR network make it easy to explore some great places nearby.
+Three I’d genuinely recommend, and here’s how I’d rank them for a first-timer with limited time.

 1. Hakone